SnailUSB/stardew-unobtainable-items/README.md

-# Stardew Unobtainable Items - Made by @SnailUSB 🐌
+# Stardew Valley Unobtainable Items Save - Made by @SnailUSB 🐌
 🐌This save file has all of the current unobtainable items in stardew valley 1.5.6, in a stack of 999 when possible.

 🐌 All of the items can be found in the shed to the left of the house